-Where do we stand on the ABA/PBS controversy?
+Where Dimensions Stands on the ABA/PBS Controversy

-Dimensions believes that support should always be person-centred and designed to promote improved quality of life for the person.
-As such issues of choice, dignity and respect are of equal importance with safety, health promotion and positive support (as opposed to reactive care.)
+Dimensions believe that support should always be person-centred and designed to promote improved quality of life for the person.
+As such issues of choice, dignity, and respect are of equal importance with safety, health promotion and positive support (as opposed to reactive care.)
 We are aware of the controversy linked to Applied Behaviour Analysis (ABA) and Positive Behaviour Support (PBS) and have sought to define our position in this regard.

 “When my son was little and we thought he had ‘bad behaviour’ we sought ABA to try to change his behaviour.
 That helped us learn that the behaviour was a communication (not naughtiness), and that we needed to learn how to avoid putting him into unmanageable situations.
 Then we learned about person centred practice and now we use positive behaviour support to ensure that he can manage, cope and stay regulated.
 It is helpful to us to be able to think about what happens before he gets distressed so that we can prepare him better for difficult situations.
 It also helps us train his support team to support him really well.”

 – Kate, Dimensions family consultant